JyotinderSingh/Cerealib/README.md

 ### CLDatabase

-Every serialized file is refered to as a CLDatabase.
-A CLDatabase contains all the information needed to read back the data from the binary file.
+Every serialized file is referred to as a CLDatabase.
+A CLDatabase contains all the information needed to write / read the data to / from a binary file.

 A CLDatabase is made up of multiple CLObjects.